fanyao/branchspec/README.md

 ## Building

-This project requires GNU Make, GCC and nasm to build successfully.
+This project uses GNU Make, GCC and nasm to compile.
 On Ubuntu, you can install them using:

 ```bash
 sudo apt-get install build-essential